sethips/Web-Scraping-Tutorial/README.md

 # Web-Scraping
-A tutorial to scrape any website in the world
+A tutorial that can be generalized to scrape any website in the world